Scenes from a Liberty Scholars "Mix & Mingle" event which took place on Fed. 27 in MacAlister Hall's Sky View Lounge. Photos by Cassi Segulin.

 “When you come to Drexel, realization can slap you in the face very quickly,” said Bernetta Millonde, the director of diversity initiatives and community relations for Undergraduate Admissions at Drexel. “[We give them] the mindset where, ‘You are resilient beyond what you think.’
 You may have a shortfall in a skillset, but we can help you get there if you go to the resources that we’re outlining for you.”

-The Liberty Scholars program was established in 2010, and provides students in each cohort a renewable scholarship award that covers 100 percent of tuition and fees to the University.
+The Liberty Scholars program was established in 2010 by Drexel's then–Interim President Chuck Pennoni.
+It provides students in each cohort a renewable scholarship award that covers 100 percent of tuition and fees to the University.
 To date, the program has enrolled more than 400 students and awarded more than $76 million in scholarships to recipients.

 So far, the program boasts a 97.6 percent average one-year retention rate and a 85.5 percent average six-year graduation rate, which surpasses overall Drexel averages.
 It has helped students complete college who might otherwise have been unable to afford college at all.